teejee2008/aptik/MANUAL.md

 1. For each user, the contents of home directory are archived using TAR + GZIP and saved to file  `<basepath>/home/<username>/data.tar.gz`.
 Full backup is created every time a backup is taken.

-2. When creating backups using **duplicity** (option `--duplicity`), data is saved to folder `<basepath>/home/<username>`.

-   - Incremental backups are created if an existing backup is found.
-Full backups are created if there is no existing backup, or if full backup was specified by user (option `--full`).
-   - Backups are encrypted with specified password (option `--password <string>`).
-A default password `aptik` is used if none is specified.

-3. Backups can be created for specific users with option `--users <user1,user2...>`.
+2. Backups can be created for specific users with option `--users <user1,user2...>`.
 Specify a comma-separated list of user names without space.

-4. Some directories are excluded by default to save space and avoid issues after restore.
+3. Some directories are excluded by default to save space and avoid issues after restore.

    ```
    ~/.thumbnails